-In addition to the aforementioned public safety requirements, for every special event that is classified as a festival all parked vehicles shall be removed from the area where the festival will occur prior to the start of the event.
-For every special event that is classified as a processional special event, such as a marathon or a parade, all vehicles must be removed from the route.
-The organizer must secure "Emergency No Parking" signage from the District of Columbia Department of Transportation at the organizer's expense, and the signage must be installed by the organizer within the required time frame for Emergency No Parking to take effect.
+In addition to the aforementioned public safety requirements, for every special event that is classified as a festival or processional special event (e.g. marathon and parade), all parked vehicles shall be removed from the area where the special event will occur prior to the start of the event.
+The organizer must secure "Emergency No Parking" signage from the District of Columbia Department of Transportation at the organizer's expense.

-The organizer shall remove vehicles in violation of the Emergency No Parking signage by employing the towing services of the District of Columbia Department of Public Works (DPW).
-The number of required Emergency No Parking signs and DPW tow vehicles will be contingent upon the size and scope of the special event.
+The organizer is responsible for the installation of the Emergency No Parking Signs and shall remove vehicles in violation of the Emergency No Parking signage by employing the towing services of the District of Columbia Department of Public Works (DPW).
+The number and timeframe of required Emergency No Parking signs and DPW tow vehicles will be contingent upon the size and scope of the special event.
 These requirements may require additional costs for event production.